Jack6131/macOSInstrumentLoggingLib/README.md

     sampleReallocLogToInstruments(void* ptr, size_t size)  --returns a reallocation of memory is also will log if its time to sample

-    sampleCallocLogToInstruments(void *ptr)  --frees the memory you allocated using free is also will log if its time to sample
+    sampleFreeLogToInstruments(void *ptr)  --frees the memory you allocated using free is also will log if its time to sample

     allMallocLogToInstruments(size_t size)  --returns allocates and returns a pointer of where the memory you allocated using malloc is also will log